bobintornado/bobintornado.github.io/_posts/2015-12-29-Multiple-Images-Uploading-With-CarrierWave-and-PostgreSQL-Array.markdown

 ***And Your mileage may vary.***

-***Notice 2: if you last image deletion bug or all images deletion issue, refer to this github [issue](https://github.com/carrierwaveuploader/carrierwave/issues/1990) for fix.***
+***Notice 2: if you counter last image deletion bug or all images deletion issue, refer to this github [issue](https://github.com/carrierwaveuploader/carrierwave/issues/1990) for fix.***

 TL;DR. Jump to fully completed [sample codes](https://github.com/bobintornado/sample-gallery-app-with-carrierwave) on Github.